top of page

 Dr. Miller and his team focus on improving the clinical care of newborns requiring intensive care such as those born preterm or with congenital heart disease or born preterm.
 Findings from his research program inform new strategies to promote optimal brain development and neurodevelopmental outcome.
 Most recently, he co-directs Child-Bright (https://child-bright.ca/), an innovative pan-Canadian network that aims to improve outcomes for children with brain-based developmental disabilities and their families through Canada's Strategy for Patient-Oriented Research (SPOR).

-Family Advisor Committee
+Family Advisory Committee

 Rebecca Pearce is the mother of Maren, who was born at 25 weeks gestational age in 2009.